 Moreover, computers have come a long way.
 In the early 1970s, microchips featured a clock rate of roughly 1 MHz.
 Ten years later, in the early 1980s, you could get a computer with a clock rate of roughly 10 MHz.
 In the early 1990s, clock speed was around 100 MHz.
 In the early 2000s, the first 1 GHz processor was shipped to customers.
 In 2002 one could already buy a processor with a clock rate between 3 and 4 GHz.
 If you buy a new computer today, chances are that the clock rate is still between 3 and 4 GHz, since clock rates basically stopped increasing.
 Clock speed can apparently not go beyond a few GHz without running into physical issues such as overheating.
-Since 2003, most advances in computing architectures are due to the multi-core revolution: Computers are becoming more parallel, concurrent, and distributed.
+Since 2003, computing architectures are mostly developing by the multi-core revolution.
+Computers are becoming more parallel, concurrent, and distributed.

 Finally, data is more reliably stored on multiple geographically distributed machines.
 This way, the data can withstand regional disasters such as floods, fire, meteorites, or electromagnetic pulses, for instance triggered by solar superstorms.
 In addition, geographically distributed data is also safer from human attacks.
-Recently we learned that computer hardware is pretty insecure.
-Scary attacks exist, with frightening names such as spectre, meltdown, rowhammer, memory deduplication.
-There are even attacks on hardware that is considered secure!
+Recently we learned that computer hardware is pretty insecure: spectre, meltdown, rowhammer, memory deduplication, and even attacks on secure hardware like SGX.
 If we store our data on multiple machines, it may be safe assuming hackers cannot attack all machines concurrently.
-Moreover, data and software replication also help availability as data remains accessible even if some machines need to be taken offline for maintenance.
+Moreover, data and software replication also helps availability, as computer systems do not need to be shut down for maintenance.